-Activities on ordinary watercourses that require consent, are generally those likely to cause an obstruction to flow or restrict storage and include culverting, bridge foundations, weirs etc. An illustration of a range of typical activities on watercourses, and requirements for consent is shown in Appendix 5.
-Halton Borough Council is required to ensure that all works on watercourses that it is responsible for, have the appropriate consent and that the consented works are constructed according to the agreed design.
+Activities on ordinary watercourses that require consent are generally those likely to cause an obstruction to flow or restrict storage and include culverting, bridge foundations, weirs etc. Halton Borough Council is required to ensure that all works on watercourses that it is responsible for, have the appropriate consent and that the consented works are constructed according to the agreed design.
 Generally, it is the more rural areas which tend to generate the most applications for consent.
 Historically, there have been a very low number of consent applications from within the Borough to the EA, when they were responsible for regulation on ordinary watercourses.